mmvergara/solidifying-javascript-foundations/src/content/blog/autoboxing.md

 pubDate: "Jun 26 2025"
 ---

 If you’ve been working with JavaScript for a while, you’ve probably noticed that primitive values like strings, numbers, and booleans can sometimes behave like objects.
 For example, you can call methods like `.toUpperCase()` on a string or `.toFixed()` on a number.
 But wait—aren’t primitives supposed to be, well, primitive?
-Enter **autoboxing**, a behind-the-scenes magic trick that JavaScript performs to make this possible.

 ---